 Find a theater near you and see what accommodations are available.

-Call 206.441.1768 and ask for Tim Nicholson (Director of Operations), or fill out the reasonable accommodations form located here.
+Call 206.441.1768 and ask for Tim Nicholson (Director of Operations), or fill out Seattle Childre's Museum's reasonable accommodations.

 For more information about accommodations, please email email@example.com

 Request at box office when you arrive.
-Learn more at their website.
+Learn more at the Seattle Aquarium website.

 Think you may need to contact WACDA regarding help or legal assistance about your rights under the Americans with Disabilities Act?
 Take a look through this handbook to start and see if you can find the answers you need here.